Kallan-Cr/bighorn-survival-hierarchical/README.md

 ---

+## Statistical modeling framework

+All models were developed in a Bayesian framework using [`brms`](https://paul-buerkner.github.io/brms/) and Stan ([`cmdstanr`](https://mc-stan.org/cmdstanr/)):

+1. **Survival Models**:
+Individual annual survival is modeled using Bayesian mixed-effects logistic regression.

+2. **Snow Threshold Trends**:
+Long-term temporal trends in snow depth threshold (days exceeding 90 cm and 100 cm) are modeled using beta-binomial regression

+3. **Model selection and validation**:
+Approximate leave-one-out cross-validation (`loo` package) and Pareto-$k$ diagnostic checks ($k < 0.7$).
+Posterior predictive checks with grouped bars, means, standard deviations, and zero proportions.
+Prior sensitivity diagnostics (`priorsense` power-scaling).

+---

 ## G-Computation mediation pipeline (`Gcomp/`)

 To quantify how much of the total effect of winter conditions on survival operates directly versus indirectly through over-winter mass loss, we implemented a causal mediation analysis using **G-computation**.

+**Prerequisite:** Before executing the G-computation pipeline, you must compute the survival models from this study as well as the body mass models from [10.17605/OSF.IO/F5M9V](https://doi.org/10.17605/OSF.IO/F5M9V), as the counterfactual simulations rely on their fitted outputs.

 The pipeline evaluates **14 demographic groups** defined in `Gcomp/groups_grid.csv`:
 * **Exposures**: Snow cover duration (`days_count`), Median snow density (`median_density`), and Mean snow depth (`avg_snow_depth`).